dannychen0830/dannychen0830.github.io/research.md

 ## Research

-> We have not succeeded in answering all our problems.
+> "We have not succeeded in answering all our problems.
 The answers we have found only serve to raise a whole set of new questions.
-In some ways we feel we are as confused as ever, but we believe we are confused on a higher level and about more important things.
+In some ways we feel we are as confused as ever, but we believe we are confused on a higher level and about more important things."
 >
 > -- from Oksendal's Stochastic Differential Equations book`